2023-08-02 17:00:09

 You can learn to live with psoriasis

-“The challenge is learning to live with psoriasis, maybe at first I didn’t feel comfortable, maybe wearing shorts because you could see spots all over my face. furbut I accepted my condition with the help of my family and my children, and I managed to get ahead,” he said.
+“The challenge is learning to live with psoriasis, maybe at first I didn’t feel comfortable, maybe wearing shorts because you might see spots all over my face. furbut I accepted my condition with the help of my family and my children, and I managed to get ahead,” he said.

 Yadira has been treated with multiple medications on the market; she has had therapies with ultraviolet rays, methotrexate, topical, and is now receiving biological medications that maintain effective control of her condition.